BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, particularly at night.
-Stick to well-lit and populated streets.
-While Sucre is generally safe, petty theft can occur, so avoid displaying expensive jewelry or electronics.
+Be aware of your surroundings, especially at night.
+Stick to well-lit and populated areas.
+While Sucre is generally safe, petty theft can occur.
+Avoid displaying expensive jewelry or electronics.

 culture

-Learn a few basic Spanish phrases; it will greatly enhance your interactions with locals.
-Bolivians are generally friendly and appreciate the effort.
-For example, 'Buenos días' (good morning) and 'Gracias' (thank you) go a long way.
+Learn a few basic Spanish phrases – it will greatly enhance your interactions with locals.
+Bolivians are generally friendly and welcoming, but a little effort goes a long way.
+Try saying 'Buenos días' (good morning) and 'Gracias' (thank you).

 food